Mayor of Gwangju

-The Mayor of Gwangju is the head of the local government of Gwangju, South Korea.
-The mayor is elected to a four-year term.
+The Mayor of Gwangju was the head of the local government of Gwangju, South Korea.
+The mayor was elected to a four-year term.

+The office was abolished on 30 June 2026, following the merger of Gwangju with South Jeolla Province into Jeonnam-Gwangju.
+The Mayor of Jeonnam-Gwangju then became the successor to the position of Mayor of Gwangju.

 List of mayors

 Appointed mayors (before 1995)

 From 1945 to 1995, the Mayor of Gwangju was appointed by the President of the Republic of Korea.

 Directly elected mayors (1995–present)

-Since 1995, under provisions of the revised Local Government Act, the Mayor of Gwangju is elected by direct election.
+From 1995 to 2026, under provisions of the revised Local Government Act, the Mayor of Gwangju was elected by direct election.